Holiday rentals in Machynlleth

 Cosy Cabin With Panoramic View.

-All About Machynlleth
+All about Machynlleth

 Once the capital of Wales and the location of the first Welsh parliament, Machynlleth initially appears to be an unassuming market town.
 Upon closer inspection, you’ll discover a creative hub with a thriving arts scene.
 The town’s prominent clock tower sits in the middle of the high street, welcoming visitors to the spot where the first prince of Wales was crowned in 1404.
 A market has taken place here every Wednesday since 1291; the town’s book and antique shops are full of hidden treasures, and art galleries showcase the creations of local artisans.